alexandre-touret/alexandre-touret.github.io/content/posts/pack-ship-java-deployment-distributed-tracing-elasticapm.en.md

 Il will be used during the deployment to set up our _Wonderful Java Application_.

-Now, let's build our initContainer Docker image.
+Now, let's build our initContainer's Docker image.

 ### InitContainer Docker Image creation
 It is really straightforward.